 To learn more about the award including eligibility, acceptable papers, selection criteria and application procedures, please visit: Ross-Blakley Law Library Award for Exemplary Student Research

 And remember, if you need help with your research, don’t forget to Ask a Librarian.

-Halloween is just around the corner and we have some treats for you.
-Sign up for Tweets from the Ross-Blakley Law Library and from now until Halloween you will receive random Treat Tweets for a sweet treat.
+Halloween is on Monday and we have some treats for you.
+Sign-up for Tweets from the Ross-Blakley Law Library and on Halloween you will receive random Treat Tweets for a sweet Halloween treat.

 Sign-up to follow us on Twitter at: http://twitter.com/asulawlibrary